 Following tests are conducted on day 2 :

-Thematic Apperception Test (TAT) : this test is very similar to PP&DT, except for the fact that in this test instead of blur picture, clear pictures are shown.
+Thematic Apperception Test (TAT): this test is very similar to PP&DT, except for the fact that in this test instead of blur pictures, clear pictures are shown.

 Day 3 and 4 GTO (group testing officers) task

-On day 3 and 4, the GTO tasks are carried out.
-Tests like GD (group discussion), group planning, progressive group tasks, individual obstacles, group obstacles race etc. are conducted.
+On days 3 and 4, the GTO tasks are carried out.
+Tests like GD (group discussion), group planning, progressive group tasks, individual obstacles, group obstacles race, etc. are conducted.

-In these kinds of tests, candidates are divided in different groups and are given some specific task which they have to accomplish with the support of each other.
+In these kinds of tests, candidates are divided into different groups and are given some specific tasks which they have to accomplish with the support of each other.

 Day 5 (conference)

-On the final day, there is just one conference in which all the board examiners, psychologists, GTO’s and technical officer are present, and each candidate has to appear in front of them.
+On the final day, there is just one conference in which all the board examiners, psychologists, GTO’s and technical officers are present, and each candidate has to appear in front of them.

-With the completion of 5th day, the acid test of SSB is completed.
+With the completion of the 5th day, the acid test of SSB is completed.

-The Personal Interview can be taken on any day at afternoon or evening time.
+The Personal Interview can be taken on any day in the afternoon or evening time.
 So, candidates should always be prepared for it.